 When creating a Charcuterie Board, think about creating contrasting textures.
-Creamy luscious pate alongside crisp pears or apples, soft cheeses and hard cheeses, crunchy cornichons, smooth mustards and crispy crackers- all provide contrasting textures, which gives a board personality.
+Creamy luscious pate alongside crisp pears or apples, soft cheeses and hard cheeses, crunchy cornichons, crisp nuts, seedy mustards and crsipy crackers- all provide contrasting textures, which gives a board personality.

 When it comes to flavors, try to hit all the notes.
 Add jams, fruit or dates for sweetness, fresh berries or pomegranate for tartness, salty umami flavors like olives, mustards, and pickled things.
 All of these flavor components make a board interesting.

 3. Color Palette and mood.

 Consider colors.
 Pick a complimentary palate, perhaps choosing a them.

 Here above we have blues and purples.

 Consider adding pops of color and greenery.
 In a pinch, you can even use houseplants!
 (Above, I used my ficus!)